Building Community Together

 iv.
 Salads (no meat or chicken)

 c.
-A copy of the proposed menu must be emailed or faxed to the Executive Director, Alan Blank ([email protected]) at least five days in advance of the event to ensure compliance with all of the guidelines stipulated above.
+A copy of the proposed menu must be emailed to the Executive Director, Alan Blank ([email protected]) at least five days in advance of the event to ensure compliance with all of the guidelines stipulated above.

 Please contact Rabbi Weinblatt (301.299.0225 ext.
 309 or by email at [email protected]) prior to scheduling your event should you have any questions with respect to this policy.

 *Please note: under no circumstances may items be purchased for meals outside the synagogue on Shabbat or Jewish holidays, as business transactions may not be conducted at this time.